-This account shows an average age of 22.7 years.
-However, the average age of this account in the previous study was 41.1 years.
+This account shows an average age of 22.7 years, but the average age of this account in the previous study was 41.1 years.
 An adjustment was made to the account in 1994.
 In subsequent studies, FPUC treated the entire account as having a 1962 vintage.
-Accordingly, staff has continued the age of 45.1 years, including the four years since the last study.
+Accordingly, we find that the age of 45.1 years shall be continued, including the four years since the last study.